zillerlab/CASTom-iGEx/Software/model_clustering/README.md

 # Cases stratification based on imputed gene expression
 CASTom-iGEx (Module 3) is a command-line tool that uses gene-level T-scores scaled by their association with trait of interest to cluster patients using a graph-based clustering technique.
 These groups are then tested for association with endophenotype differences and genes/pathway scores as well as group-specific treatment response when data available.
 If no clinical information are present, plausible differences in endophenotypes are detected with the approximation of gene risk-scores.
 Two versions are available dependening of data structure (single or multiple cohorts).

-## Requirements
-To run the prediction the following R packages are required:
- - argparse

 ## Input Files
 - **Genotype matrix** (*--genoDat_file*): dosages for each chromosome (compressed txt) without variants name/position (variants x samples).  *NOTE: SNPs must match with the train genotype data, file must end with chr<>_matrix.txt.gz*
 - **Phenotype matrix**: columns must contain `Individual_ID` plus any phenotype to test the association (phenotypes + 1 x samples).
 This matrix can include multiple phenotypes to be tested.